lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 # Graph Neural Networks for Drug Discovery in Alzheimer's Disease

 Graph neural networks are an exciting new class of neural networks that are proving very effective in processing relational data.
 In this project I developed several graph neural networks to classify molecules as drugs in the BACE dataset, which is very useful in the drug discovery process, particularly in hit identification.
-I achieved results as high as those in the literature with an average AUC score of 0.881 for my top model, GINE, compared to 0.884 for MolXPT, from paperswithcode [14].
+I achieved results as high as those in the literature with an average AUC score of 0.881 for my top model, GINE, compared to 0.884 for MolXPT, from paperswithcode [1].
 I identified which architectures were more effective for these data and wrote clean, documented, modularised reusable code which I could employ in further work.
+My code can be found on my [Github](https://github.com/lnsayer/drug_discovery_with_bace_dataset/tree/main/going_modular_python) [2].

 ## Project Objectives